When you buy through our links, we may earn an affiliate commission.

 Running your HVAC fan allows air to circulate throughout your home, which is highly beneficial if you live in an area with hot or humid weather.

-With that said, it is often recommended that Ecobee Thermostat users in hotter or more humid regions set their minimum fan runtime for longer durations.
-Those in cooler climates can get away with setting their fan runtime to shorter segments, as humidity is not always an issue.
+With that said, it is often recommended that Ecobee Thermostat users in hotter or more humid regions set their minimum fan runtime for shorter durations.
+Those in cooler climates can get away with setting their fan runtime to longer segments, as humidity is not always an issue.

 Of course, no matter where you live, during the winter, your HVAC fan can also help circulate warm air when your heater is on, so every room in your home stays at a comfortable temperature.